mobro-git/Offshore-Wind/osw_Report.md

 ## Output

 Total offshore wind electricity output across all nine census regions, by cost and emissions reduction scenario.
+Results show almost identical trajectories for total capacity and output due to the non-dispatchable quality of offshore wind.
+All generated electricity is utilized in the modeled scenarios.

 ![](osw_Report_files/figure-html/unnamed-chunk-10-1.png)<!-- -->
 <table class="table" style="margin-left: auto; margin-right: auto;">